 Professions and Asbestos Exposure

 Having been cheap and exploited in mines all across the U.S., asbestos was marketed by industries for many uses, most commonly for ceiling, flooring, insulation, and roofing in construction, for boiler and pipes in shipbuilding, or for brakes and gaskets in cars.

 Therefore, throughout the popularity of asbestos, the most exposed to its toxicity were people from the following professions:

 The workers at the time were unaware of the danger and would spend their entire workday unprotected in asbestos-filled spaces.
 Their families were also being exposed due to them bringing the asbestos inside the home on their clothing.

-More than 50 countries around the world have a definite ban on asbestos, yet there are still places in which the manufacturing and commercialization of asbestos is legal under specific conditions.
-Among these are big economic forces such as The United States, China, and Russia.?
+More than 50 countries around the world have a definite ban on asbestos, yet there are still places in which the manufacturing and commercialization of asbestos are legal under specific conditions.
+Among these are big economic forces such as The United States, China, and Russia.